judyratfield/nlp_final_project/README.md

 5) Classify - combines solutions from 1-4 to classify sentiment of customer and to which agent should the customer be assigned to

+6) Neural Network - Contains the Dataset Preparation, Design, Training & Evaluation of the proposed Neural Network model that analyzes both text context and audio signals

-6) Evaluation - Notebook that contains all evaluations done on new unseen recordings, including Ablation study
+7) Evaluation - Notebook that contains evaluations done on new unseen recordings, including Ablation study